targets-framework/targets/docs/introduction/Project_Goals.md

 # Project Goals

+Targets is strives to:

-Targets is a feature-rich task scheduling platform which strives to provide a comprehensive solution to a host of common tooling challenges.
+* **Provide a feature-rich task scheduling framework/platform which makes the authoring of developer tooling fast, easy and fun.**

+* **Keep functionality modular and sharable**

-- **Must be equally usable by humans and machines**.
+* **Be equally usable by humans and by machines**.

-  - Tools build with Targets will present a straight-forward interface and display easy to understand output.
+    * Tools build with Targets will present a straight-forward interface and display easy to understand output.
-  - Targets support multiple run modes in order to adapt the interface and output to the use case.
+    * Targets support multiple run modes in order to adapt the interface and output to the use case.
 I.E. A "dev" mode and a "tty" mode for humans as well as a "ci" mode for use on automation servers.

-- **Provide a declarative solution whenever it is reasonable to do so.**
+* **Provide a declarative solution whenever it is reasonable to do so.**

-  - Targets currently supports the declaration of shell commands and HTTP requests out-of-the-box.
+    * Targets currently supports the declaration of shell commands and HTTP requests out-of-the-box.
 Additionally, Targets allows for custom "loaders" to be provided via options— this allows users to author their own custom spec interpreters.
-  - Targets enforces that all side-effects which arise from the mutation of config or from global state change be declared via "operations".
+    * Targets enforces that all side-effects which arise from the mutation of config or from global state change be declared via "operations".

-- **Make configuration easy and flexible**.
+* **Make configuration easy and flexible**.

-  - So much work and thought has gone into how Targets considers and handles configuration that its config system was lifted out of the framework and now exists as two separate modules: [Answers](https://github.com/machellerogden/answers) and [Sugar Merge](https://github.com/machellerogden/sugarmerge).
+    * So much work and thought has gone into how Targets considers and handles configuration that its config system was lifted out of the framework and now exists as two separate modules: [Answers](https://github.com/machellerogden/answers) and [Sugar Merge](https://github.com/machellerogden/sugarmerge).
 Configuration with Targets continues to evolve.